 Irish Sign LanguagePrint

+Separate schools for boys and girls resulted in strong gender-based dialectal differences, but these have diminished with time.
 British Sign Language (BSL) [bfi] was formally introduced to Ireland in 1816, but references to signing go back much further in Irish history.
-Separate schools for boys and girls resulted in strong gender-based differences, but these have diminished with time.
 In 1846, the Catholic nuns who established St. Mary’s School for Deaf Girls went to France, so contemporary Irish Sign Language includes aspects of nineteenth-century French Sign Language [fsl] as well as BSL, with influence from signed French, signed English, and gestural systems like cued speech.
 (Leeson and Sneed 2012).

 Several deaf schools.
 Government policy recommends bilingual education (National Council for Special Education 2011).
 Deaf associations.
 Committee on national sign language, and organization for sign language teachers.
 All domains.
 All ages.

 Support for parents to learn Irish Sign Language (2014 National Council for Special Education).
 The name ‘Irish Sign Language’ (ISL) came into common use following the publication of a dictionary of ISL in 1979 and establishment of the Irish Deaf Society in the mid 1980s.
 (Leeson and Sneed 2012).
 The Irish Deaf Society is currently working to have Irish Sign Language legally recognized.
 (2014 Irish Deaf).
 Fingerspelling system similar to French Sign Language [fsl].
 Christian.